phishy/wflow/README.md

 Running that should give you a preview of how it works, however likely you'll want to specify a workflow file.

-Point wflow at a valid yaml file.
+Point wflow at a valid YAML file.
 You may also specify an event (a GitHub webhook payload).
 If you do not provide an event, it attempts to read from .git.

 `wflow --file build.yml --event event.json`